 i) Necessary software & hardware to up/down load the data to/from the relay from/to the personal computer provided in the station.

 ii) The relay shall have suitable communication facility for connectivity to sub-station system/SCADA.
-The relay shall be capable of supporting IEC 870-5-103 and 61850 protocol.
+The relay shall be capable of supporting IEC 870-5-103 and 61850 Ed1 & Ed2 (Site selectable) protocol.

 iii.
 The relay shall be provided with Parallel Redundant Protocol (PRP) as per relevant IEC in order to have zero recovery time and no loss of data and information due to failure of one communication link or hardware.